• Skip to primary navigation

 They offer a variety of package sizes to stock up on chocolates to take home with you (or devour back in your hotel room).
 They also have an entire wall filled with pre packaged gift boxes to give to friends and family as souvenirs.

-I definitely recommend picking up a few of these, they were a big hit with my friends when I returned home.
+I definitely recommend picking up a few of the gift boxes, they were a big hit with my friends when I returned home.

 The tickets can be purchased online in advance or just by showing up.
 The Historium is open daily from 10:00 a.m. to 6:00 p.m.